msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_5_cameras.md

 Device implementations:

-*   MAY include a front-facing camera
+*   MAY include a front-facing camera.

 If device implementations include at least one front-facing camera, they: